rotundasoftware/cartero/README.md

 		editPersonDialog.tmpl
 ```

 Because of the `bundle.json` files (contents inlined), the `EditPersonDialog` bundle depends on the `Dialogs` bundle, and indirectly depends on the other three bundles.
 When a page requires a bundle, dependencies are automatically resolved.
+(You may optionally specify all bundle meta-data in a single file, instead of using bundle.json files.)

 It is also possible to implicitly declare dependencies by nesting bundles because, by default, child bundles automatically depend on their parent bundles.
 For example, we can put the `EditPersonDialog` bundle inside the `Dialogs` bundle, like so: